IBMIntegration/jam-in-a-box/src/pages/mq/Lab1/index.md

 - Go through [FAQs](https://ibmintegration.github.io/jam-in-a-box/faq) to understand how to access to TZ enviroment.

-- Go through the audio presentation to get the knowledge about MQ capabilities.
+- Go through the presentation to get the knowledge about MQ capabilities.
 Click [here](https://ibm.box.com/s/2pghxvbsr5c4ez5n1g6mtas5lrei4oy5)

 ## 3. Getting Started with Lab1<a name="deploy"></a>